-See Appendix for a full list of participating organizations in each sector working group.
+See Appendix II for a full list of participating organizations in each sector working group.

 In contemplating various measures, the EAC considered range of policy instruments and approaches as part of its analysis.
-These are set out in Appendix many years by all participants and all Manitobans with regular reassessment of emission forecasts and reduction estimates as well as new actions to be taken.
+These are set out in Appendix III.

-Our aim has been to advise on GHG reduction goals and actions that fundamentally 'bend the carbon curve' once and for all and deliver both cumulative and absolute emission reductions over time in Manitoba.
-We sought to do so in a manner that accounts for the nature of the provincial economy and the need for ongoing economic growth.
+Our aim has been to advise on GHG emissions reduction goals and actions that fundamentally 'bend the carbon curve' once and for all and deliver both cumulative and absolute emission reductions over time in Manitoba.
+We sought to do so in a manner that accounts for the investments made to date to reduce emissions, the nature of the provincial economy and the need for ongoing economic growth.

 We stress that these goals will not be accomplished all at once.
 There are many factors that could intervene and complicate this difficult and complex task.
-It will require sustained effort over
+It will require sustained effort over many years by all participants and all Manitobans with regular reassessment of emission forecasts and reduction estimates as well as new actions to be taken.